-If your question is not listed please visit the Contact page to submit your question.
+If the information you're looking for is not listed, please visit the Contact page to submit a question.

 What is a community foundation?

 A community foundation is a tax exempt charitable organization that provides support - primarily for the needs of the geographic community or region where it is based - from funds that it maintains and administers on behalf of multiple donors.

 Like a public charity, community foundations seek support from the general public, but like private foundations, they also provide grants.
 Due to their broad public support, however, the IRS does not consider community foundations to be private foundations.